-The secondary use of the sewerage system is accepting certain waste water produced by a industrial, commercial and trade activities, which is commonly known as trade waste.
+The secondary use of the sewerage system is accepting certain wastewater produced by an industrial, commercial and trade activities, which is commonly known as trade waste.
 The sewerage system is capable of accepting liquid trade waste provided that the discharges are planned, known and controlled within acceptable limits.
 To ensure the sewerage system is protected, under Queensland law it is an offence to discharge trade waste to sewer without complying with the conditions of a trade waste approval.